elhesh1/Bank/README.md

 # Bank
 Bank_Project

-Bank project created in C++ using a local Microsoft SQl server.
+Bank project created in C++ using a local Microsoft SQL server.
 Originally was going to be for a restaurant (hence the name of some files), but the idea was changed

 Log In form: